AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 for file in *.csv ; do sed -i -e "/nan/d" $file  ; sed -i 's/^.*.hCoV-19/hCoV-19/' $file   ; sed -i 's/.AltKarlinSignature//' $file   ; sed -i -e 's/^/>/' $file ; cut -f1 < $file > data_$file.fasta ; done
 ```

-This command does three things 1.
-Remove any line with nan values out of GenoSig output, remove any "hCoV-19/hCoV-19" before the name of the ID, and remove the string named "AltKarlinSignature".
+This command does three things.
+Firstly, remove any line with nan values out of GenoSig output, remove any "hCoV-19/hCoV-19" before the name of the ID, and remove the string named "AltKarlinSignature".

 **How did we prepare our MetaData?**